wakatime/wakatime-blog/posts/29-improved-goals.md

 Tags: goals
 ---

-Our goal at WakaTime is improve your productivity using automated programming metrics.
+Our goal at WakaTime is to improve your productivity using automated programming metrics.

 [WakaTime Goals][goals] track your programming and remind you to code more, or congratulate you when you’ve met your productivity goals.